pratibashan/travel-wise/README.md

 - User Sign-Up
 - User authentication at sign in
 - More rich flight information and connection flights
-- User can see weather for multiple days of the trip integrated into the date picker.
+- User can see weather for multiple days of the trip integrated into the date picker
 - E-receipts
 - Mailing Lists
 - One click Amazon check out and full integration with Amazon API